youtube-jocoding/gpt-bitcoin/instructions_v2.md

 6. **Synthesize Analysis**: Combine insights from market analysis, news, and the current investment state to form a coherent view of the market.
 Look for convergence between technical indicators and news sentiment to identify clear trading signals.
 7. **Apply Risk Management Principles**: Before finalizing any decision, reassess the potential risks involved.
 Ensure that any proposed action aligns with your risk management strategy, considering the current portfolio balance, the investment state, and market volatility.
 8. **Incorporate Market Sentiment Analysis**: Factor in the insights gained from the Fear and Greed Index analysis alongside technical and news sentiment analysis.
 Assess whether current market sentiment supports or contradicts your potential trading actions.
 Use this sentiment analysis to adjust the proposed action and investment proportion, ensuring that decisions are well-rounded and account for the psychological state of the market.
 9. **Determine Action and Percentage**: Decide on the most appropriate action (buy, sell, hold) based on the synthesized analysis.
 Specify the percentage of the portfolio to be allocated to this action, keeping in mind to balance risk and opportunity.
+Your response must be JSON format.

 ### Adjusting for ROI
 - **Calculate Expected ROI**: Before finalizing any trade decision, calculate the expected ROI using the formula `(Expected Return - Investment Cost) / Investment Cost`.
 Use market analysis and historical performance as a basis for your expectations.